 What to Expect in Sessions

-People-pleasing therapy sessions include identifying specific situations where you automatically say yes when you want to say no. We examine what you’re afraid will happen if you disappoint someone and whether those fears are realistic or based on old patterns.
+People-pleasing therapy sessions include identifying specific situations where you automatically say yes when you want to say no. We examine what you’re afraid will happen if you disappoint someone and whether those fears are realistic or based on old patterns that trigger anxiety spirals.

 We practice scripts for setting boundaries and saying no in different situations.
 You’ll learn phrases that feel natural to you for declining requests, expressing disagreement, or asking for what you need.
 We role-play these conversations so they feel less scary in real life.